AdityaU3672/distraction-cv/README.md

 # distraction-cv
-Use computer vision to track eye movements for gauging levels of distraction.
+Using computer vision to track eye movements for gauging levels of distraction.